 Colin Dodds is a writer.
-He grew up in Massachusetts and completed his education in New York City.
+He grew up in Massachusetts and lived in California briefly, before finishing his education in New York City.
+Since then, he’s made his living as a journalist, editor, copywriter and video producer.
+His poems, short stories and essays have appeared in more than three hundred publications, been nominated for the Pushcart Prize and the Best of the Net Anthology.
 He is the author of several novels, including WINDFALL and The Last Bad Job, which the late Norman Mailer touted as showing “something that very few writers have; a species of inner talent that owes very little to other people.”
-His poetry has appeared in more than two hundred seventy publications, and has been nominated for the Pushcart Prize and the Best of the Net Anthology.
 The poet and songwriter David Berman (Silver Jews, Actual Air) said of Dodds’ poetry: “These are very good poems.
 For moments I could even feel the old feelings when I read them.”
-His book-length poem That Happy Captive was named a finalist in both the Trio House Press Louise Bogan Award and the 42 Miles Press Poetry Award.
-And his screenplay, Refreshment, was named a semi-finalist in the 2010 American Zoetrope Contest.
-Colin lives in Brooklyn, New York, with his wife and daughter.
+Colin’s longer works have been finalists for the Trio House Press Louise Bogan Award and the 42 Miles Press Poetry Award, and semi-finalists for the Horatio Nelson Fiction Prize and the American Zoetrope Contest.
+His poetry collection Spokes of an Uneven Wheel will be published by Main Street Rag Publishing Company in 2018.
+He has also directed a short film and built a twelve-foot-high pyramid out of PVC pipe, plywood and zip ties.
+One time, he rode his bicycle a hundred miles in a day.
+He lives in New York City, with his wife and daughter.
+You can find more of his work at thecolindodds.com.

 You can read, watch, hear and generally find out more, here.